Are insoles good for running?

 Do I need custom insoles for running?

-If you have pain during running it is important to consult with your doctor to determine the cause before attempting to relieve that pain by adding running inserts.
-From there, it is best to identify you reason for using insoles.
+If you have pain during running or brisk walking, it is important to consult with your doctor to determine the cause before attempting to relieve that pain by adding running inserts.
+From there, it is best to identify your reason for using insoles.
 Some runners add insoles for additional cushion or because the factory insoles of their athletic shoes are uncomfortable.
-Insoles can also help with alignment and arch support.
-All of these things can typically be accomplished without needing a custom orthodic.
+Insoles, along with body alignment exercises, can also help with alignment and arch support.
+All of these things can typically be accomplished without needing a custom orthotic.
 Custom insoles can also be cost-prohibitive and stiff, which makes running more difficult for some.

 How long do running shoe inserts last?